Mido

 Second, in some versions of RtMidi ports are named inconsistently.
 For example, the input port ‘Midi Through 14:0’ has a corresponding output named ‘Midi Through:0’.
 Unless this was intended, it is a bug in RtMidi’s ALSA implementation.

-The RtMidi library can be compiled with support for more than one API.
-You can select API by adding it after the module name, either in the environment variable:
+You can select the API by adding it after the module name, either in the environment variable:

 $ export MIDO_BACKEND=mido.backends.rtmidi/LINUX_ALSA